njackson1-code/myFitnessTrackerOnline/README.md

 For the backend, it is made up of mostly php which connects to a SQL database for storing the user data.

-# DemoVideo

-It is no longer being hosted on the web due to the cost, but I created a demo video that goes through the contents of the site so that you can see.

-Please view the demoMOVIE.mov in the root directory to see the a demo of the website.